gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 title: Optimization
-description: Methods to optimize your GTA IV install
+description: Methods to optimize your Peppa Pig: World Adventures install

 # Optimization
 We all know how horrible the optimization of the game was at release.
 Unfortunately, we still don't have an ultimate solution - but we do have a pretty good one.